obokhove/wetropolis20162020/feedback/README.md

 # Wetropolis I & II feedback

 Scroll down for showcasings at: 1) Churchtown, 2) Leeds' Armley Museum, 3) Cambridge, and 4) Imperial College (and upcoming showcase at Sheffield "Flood modelling and forecasting challenges in industry workshop" 11/12-06-2020).
-Over 600 people have now experienced what a return period is for an extreme flood with Wetropolis.
+Well over 700 people have now experienced what a return period is for an extreme flood with Wetropolis.

 ## 1. Wetropolis I: Feedback from Churchtown Flood Action Group 21-12-2019
 The Churchtown Flood Action Group won the Environment Agency Project Excellence Award in 2018 and is the foremost Flood Action Group in Lancashire.